epsilon537/boxlambda/docs/test-build-i2c.md

 Hook up the RTCC PMOD as described [here](pmods.md#rtcc-pmod).

-Connect a terminal program such as Putty or Teraterm to Arty's USB serial port. **Settings: 115200 8N1**.
+Connect a terminal emulator such as Putty or Minicom to Arty's USB serial port. **Settings: 115200 8N1**.

 Build the project in an Arty A7 build tree: